octarinesec/octarine-operator/charts/cbcontainers-agent/README.md

 You can set different properties for the components or enable/disable components via the `spec.components` section of your `values.yaml` file.

-For all the possible values see <https://github.com/octarinesec/octarine-operator/blob/master/docs%2Fcrds.md#basic-components-optional-parameters>.
+For all the possible values see <https://github.com/octarinesec/octarine-operator/blob/master/docs%2Fcrds.md#basic-components-optional-parameters> and [`example-value.yaml`](cbcontainers-agent-chart/example-values.yaml).

 ### Secret creation